CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 You can now format, filter and save the data as you wish.

-<div class="uk-alert" markdown="1">Note: Don't forget what you see is what you get!
+<div class="uk-alert">Note: Don't forget what you see is what you get!
 The exported file will contain what is displayed on the screen.</div>

 ### <a name="help"></a>Inbuilt Help